Key (entertainer): 2020–present: Solo albums and variety roles

 In July 2025, Key co-hosted the idol talk show Salon de Idol alongside BtoB member Changsub.
 The show was a spin-off of Salon Drip, and reunited Key with DoReMi Market producer Lee Tae-kyung.
 On August 11, he released his third studio album, Hunter, consisting of ten songs, including the lead single of the same name.
-He embarked on a concert tour, titled 2025 Keyland: Uncanny Valley, on September 26, beginning with shows in Seoul.
+He embarked on a concert tour, titled 2025 Keyland: Uncanny Valley, on September 26, beginning with shows in Asia.
+He later expanded the tour to cover the United States for the first time.
+He began hosting a web series called The Closet Detective: Reboot, in which he explored the closets of various guests.

-Personal life
+In December 2025, while on tour in the United States, Key became linked to a woman known as the "injection aunt", who was accused of practicing medicine without a license.
+Pictures of Key's dog and home appeared on the woman's social media accounts, leading to public backlash.
+In a statement, SM Entertainment said that Key had first met the woman at a clinic in Gangnam and was unaware that she was operating without a medical license.
+They said that he received treatment both at the clinic and at home, which he did not know was inappropriate, and that he was "deeply regretful of his ignorance".
+Key stepped down from all of his television shows, and pulled out of hosting the MBC Entertainment Awards.

-Key was raised by his grandmother from birth; his mother was sick after giving birth and his father was busy with work.
-On October 10, 2014, Key announced on his Instagram account that his grandmother had died on September 23, 2014.
-He stated that he wanted to announce it himself because it did not feel right for the news to be announced through his company.
+Personal life and education

-Key graduated from Myongji University with a degree in Film and Musicals.
+Key represented Yeong Shin Middle School in his hometown as a water-skier and competed in water-skiing competitions.
+He graduated from Myongji University with a degree in Film and Musicals.
 He attended Woosuk University for his postgraduate degree, majoring in Culture and Education Contents Development.
 He participated in a project on youth self-concept development started by students in his major.
 He conducted special seminars at Iksan Namseong Middle School, North Jeolla Province, and Gimje Girls' Middle School in Seoul.
 His thesis is titled "The Influence of Styling Education on Appearance Satisfaction and Self-Esteem of Korean Adolescents".